backube/volsync/mover-restic/restic/doc/040_backup.rst

 size of the files and directories in ``~/work`` on the local file system.
 It also tells us that only 1.200 GiB was added to the repository.
 This means that some of the data was duplicate and restic was able to efficiently reduce it.
+The data compression also managed to compress the data down to 1.103 GiB.

 If you don't pass the ``--verbose`` option, restic will print less data.
 You'll still get a nice live status display.
 Be aware that the live status shows the